nicholas-leonard/slides/torch7.md

 ---

-# Logistic Regression - Criterion
+# Logistic Regression - Criterion and Data

 A binary cross-entropy `Criterion` (which expects 0 or 1 valued targets) :